-Construction in progress is mainly represented by equipment and construction and installation works for implementation of "West West Kazakhstan Electricity Transmission Reinforcement Project.
-Construction of power grid facilities" and "Rehabilitation of 220-500 kV OHTL in Aktyubinskiye MES branch, Sarbaiskiye MES branch and Zapadnye MES branch of KEGOC.
-Stage 1" with the planned date of commissioning in Q4 2023.
+Construction in progress is mainly represented by equipment and construction works as part of the implementation of the project "Rehabilitation of 220-500 kV OHTL Aktyubinskiye MES branch, Sarbayskie MES branch, and Zapadnye MES branch of KEGOC (stage 1)" and West Kazakhstan Electricity Transmission Reinforcement Project.
+Construction of power grid facilities" with the planned date of commissioning in the 4th quarter of 2023.